tfemby/RPI_USB_Gadgets/README.md

 ```

 Each interface connected to `bridge0` doesn't have it's own IP address.
 On the host, the only interface
-which will get an interface is `bridge0` itself.
+which will get an IP address is `bridge0` itself.
 If you're using DHCP, you don't need to do anything else.
 If you want your PC to have be accessible with a static IP, the following command do just that.

 ```console